motus-engineering/interrupt/_drafts/stm32-zephyr-devcontainer.md

 	},
 ```

-When using a lifecycle script, it is important to now when and where in the startup of the container is happening.
+When using a lifecycle script, it is important to know when and where in the startup of the container it is executing.
 For example, `initializeCommand` is run on the host machine during initialization, while the `onCreateCommand` is run inside the container immediately after it has started for the first time.

 ### VSCode Customizations
 The last section in the `devcontainer.json` file allows for customizations to the VSCode editor itself.
 This is used to setup specific toolchain paths, file associations, formatting tools, and install required extensions.
-This is great way to ensure coding or styling standards are used by everyone.
+This is great way to ensure common IDE setups for critical things like coding or styling standards are used by everyone.

 ```json
 	// Configure tool-specific properties.